e. TWO LINES FROM KING EDWARD I OF ENGLAND (1239-1307) *MATERNAL*

 [a] see the “Endless Knight: Henry Skipwith, son of Alice (Dymoke) Skipwithe, etc.” column.

 Margaret (Marguerite) of France, daughter of Philip III, King of France, was a descendant of Stephen I, King of England, d.
 25 Oct 1154 (through his daughter Marie of Blois, d.
 1182), and Isaac II Angelus, d.
 1204, Byzantine (Eastern Roman) Emperor.
+The claim that King Stephen I was a descendant of Jesus is a hoax.
 John 4th Lord Mowbray was the great-grandson of Blanche of Artois, also a descendant of Isaac II Angelus.

 1. Edward I, King of England; m.
 (1) Eleanor of Castile (dau. of Fernando III, King of Castile and Leon), d.
 28 Nov 1290